 In its latest iteration, Dell’s taken things even further.
 The 2020 XPS 13 has made the screen larger using a 16:10 aspect ratio, all while shrinking the bottom bezel.
 The result is a larger screen without needing a larger overall laptop.

-This year’s XPS 13 also gets a larger keyboard and touchpad, making use of every possible surface of the device.
+This year’salso gets a larger keyboard and touchpad, making use of every possible surface of the device.
 Of course, it’s just as powerful and long-lasting as before, not sacrificing function over form.
 It’s no longer a cheap laptop, but as far as I’m concerned, the XPS has earned its spot as a premium brand.
-It all adds up to what is undoubtedly the best laptop you can buy.
+It all adds up to what is undoubtedly the best laptop you can buy — and Dell has just updated the machine with Intel’s latest Tiger Lake CPUs, making it potentially much faster and more intelligent.

 Read our in-depth Dell XPS 13 (2020) review